jim-easterbrook/python-exiv2/README.rst

 Installation
 ------------

-Python "wheels" are available for Windows (Python 3.5 to 3.10) and Linux & MacOS (Python 3.6 to 3.10).
+Python "binary wheels" are available for Windows, Linux, and MacOS.
 These include the libexiv2 library and should not need any other software to be installed.
 They can be installed with Python's pip_ package.
 For example, on Windows::